mikenguyen13/data_analysis/_book/34-mediation.md

 # Mediation

-## Traditional
+## Traditional Approach

-[@baron1986moderator] is outdated because of step 1, but we could still see the original idea.
+@baron1986moderator is outdated because of step 1, but we could still see the original idea.

 3 regressions